 A friend introduced you.
 Your Thing is in her Thing’s class.
 You drill us on doctors and summer camps and countries to do visa runs to.
 We chat about previous expat assignments and where the best schools and childcare have been.

-Suddenly I feel quite the novice at this expat game with my 6 years and 2 countries of expat experience.
+Suddenly I feel quite the novice at this expat game with my 6 years and 2 countries of expat experience with kids.

 I see you getting into a taxi

 I’d time our outings to perfection: The taxi would arrive while Thing 2 was still napping.
-We’d load the carseats into the taxi and buckle Thing 1 in.
-In went my bag, which would have 10,000 snacks, water, nappies, a change of clothes for each Thing, some spare toys and a picnic lunch.
+We’d load the car seats into the taxi and buckle Thing 1 in.
+In went my bag, which would have 12,429 snacks, water, nappies, a change of clothes for each Thing, some spare toys and a picnic lunch.
 Then I’d finally wake Thing 2 and put her in the car, still sleepy.
-Because we drove everywhere, I would feed both the things a picnic lunch on the way home so that they would both be ready for a nap as soon as we got there.
+Because we drove everywhere, I would feed both the things a picnic lunch on the way back so that they would both be ready for a nap as soon as we got home.

 It had backfired on me before.
 I wonder what tricks you have up your sleeve.

 I don’t know if you’ve seen me.

 I’m in a cafe and you come in looking frazzled with 3 young Things.
 I hear you order a hot drink in a cup with a lid before changing your mind and asking for water.
 You get your 2 eldest Things an enormous cookie to share.
 You don’t really want to but you bribed them to get out of the house and out of the house you are so….

 The table next to me is free and you all sit down at it.
 The baby throws his toy on the ground over and over again while the other 2 fight over which half of the cookie they want.
 You guiltily check social media on your phone.
 This has 2 effects.
 The cookie argument stops almost immediately but only because their attention is now firmly fixed on watching something on your phone.
 You say no even though you want to let them because you can’t face arguing with them to turn it off when it is time to go.